NorenzL/Calculator/README.md

 1. Open `index.html` in your web browser.
 2. Input Numbers and Operators: Use the on-screen buttons or your keyboard to input numbers and operators.
 3. Perform Calculation: Press the "Equal" button, or press the = key on your keyboard, to perform the calculation.
-4. Clear: Use the "Clear" button to reset the calculator.
+4. Clear: Use the "C" button to reset the calculator.

 ## Contributing